WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms-data-structures.md

 ###<a id="walkthroughexample">Draw an Example</a>

+Do not skip this step.
 Draw a good example, meaning watch out to:

 * Make an example that is not too small, not too large (most tend to be too small)
 * Needs to be specific - use real numbers or strings
 * Make sure its not a special case

+Make sure you really understand what you're trying to solve.
+You can't come up with the right solution if you're solving the wrong problem!

+Your example should help reinforce your understanding of the problem and whether any algorithms that you apply will work.

 ###<a id="walkthroughbruteforce">State a Brute Force</a>